-- b) Labs No make-up labs are offered.
-If a lab is missed and academic consideration is granted, the average from your other lab grades will be applied.
-In all other cases, an incomplete lab will be recorded as a zero and included in your lab average score. - c) Tutorials The best 3 of 4 tutorial submissions are counted, which allows you to miss one tutorial without penalty; no make-up tutorials will be given, and further absences will be recorded as a zero and included in your average score. - d) Quizzes Two quizzes are scheduled over the course term.
-If a quiz is missed due to an approved absence, the corresponding grade component will be reweighted to the Final Exam.
-No make-up quiz will be offered. - e) Final Examination If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you are able.
-They will assess your eligibility to write the Special Examination (the name given by the University to a makeup Final Exam).
-You may also be eligible to write the Special Exam if you are in a "Multiple Exam Situation" (e.g., more than 2 exams in a 23-hour period, more than 3 exams in a 47-hour period).
-If a student fails to write a scheduled Special Examination, the date of the next Special Examination (if granted) normally will be the scheduled date for the final exam the next time this course is offered (e.g., the following April for this course).
-The maximum course load for that term will be reduced by the credit of the course(s) for which the final examination has been deferred.
-See the Academic Calendar for details (under Special Examinations).
+- a) Labs No make-up labs are offered.
+If a lab is missed and Academic Consideration is granted, the average from your other lab grades will be applied.
+In all other cases, an incomplete lab will be recorded as a zero and included in your lab average score. - b) Quizzes Two quizzes are scheduled over the course term.
+In the case of an absence, if Academic Consideration is approved the corresponding grade component will be reweighted to the Final Exam.
+No make-up quiz will be offered. - c) Final Examination When a student misses the Final Exam and their Academic Consideration has been granted, they will be allowed to write the Special Examination (the name given by the University to a makeup Final Exam).
+See the Academic Calendar for details (under Special Examinations), See the Academic Calendar for details (under Special Examinations) especially for those who miss multiple final exams within one examination period.